-We came up with this phrase two years ago and at Chic we really live the message.
+We came up with this phrase a few years ago and at Chic we really live the message.

 All of our selected hotels are good, unsurprisingly, but most certainly do not fit into the “one size fits all” category.
 Our hotels are usually highly individual; some are proudly quirky.

 At Chic, we like to use our experience and expertise to match your requirements as perfectly as possible.
 We prefer to discuss your options, where you have enjoyed, and (perhaps more revealingly) where you haven’t.

 We can be refreshingly candid in our opinions and, as we are not financially committed to any hotel or airline, we can be totally unbiased.
 We are not a worldwide operator – deliberately.
 Although we do offer a range of destinations, so if we consider your requirements and your stated resort are not compatible, we can advance an alternative.
 Of course, at the end of the day, the final choice is yours.

 “Consumer loyalty is like jelly.
 Consumer behaviour is as unpredictable as the English weather.
 Understanding the customer is now more complex and is not as straightforward as it used to be.
 Successful companies will be those who listen to their clients and are not afraid to express an opinion.”

 I think that also rather sums up what Chic are all about.

 I have compiled a list of observations which might be of interest and help in selecting the right hotel or destination:

 - If you deliberately choose an isolated retreat, the long journey to get there is all part of the overall travel experience.
 The beaches will probably be quiet and used mainly by hotel guests only.
 As there are unlikely to be many restaurant options outside of the hotel, if any, you should expect incidental prices to be noticeably higher than in a hotel surrounded by dining choices.